codesmith-emmy/codesmith-emmy/README.md

 # 💫 About Me:
-Hi, I’m Emmanuel a Software Developer who is passionate about cutting-edge innovations, Open-Source, and learning new technologies.
+Hi, I’m Emmanuel a Software Developer who is passionate about cutting-edge innovations, Open-Source, and embracing new technologies.

 Let's connect and share our adventures together! 👨🏾‍💻